Applying to psychology Ph.D. programs

 Most Ph.D. programs in the U.S. provide five years of funding through a combination of teaching and research assistantships.
 I do not recommend applying to any U.S. programs that do not guarantee financial support for five years.
 Once you have a list of potential advisors with whom you are interested in working, you can email them to introduce yourself and see if they will be admitting graduate students in the upcoming admissions cycle.
 NYU graduate students compiled a collection of these emails here if you are looking for examples (but don’t plagiarize!!).
 If a professor has a note on their website that they are accepting students in the upcoming cycle (and you can tell that this note is recent and actually does refer to the cycle you are interested in), you don’t have to email.
 Previously, I advised prospective students to email to get on professors’ radars.
 But in talking to many professors, I realized that professors who are interested in recruiting new students to their labs read graduate applications very carefully —- if you submit a strong application, they will take it seriously, regardless of whether you have emailed in advance.
 If you do decide to email a professor, don’t be despondent if they do not reply.
 Professors are generally buried in emails, so don’t read too much into it.
 If you are excited about their work, you should still apply to the program.
 If they tell you they are not accepting students, then don’t waste your money applying, unless there is another professor in the same department who you would like to work with.
 Some professors might offer to skype with you.
 You should take them up on this, but consider it a “pre-interview.”
 They are likely talking to you to figure out if they want to interview you for real later, after you submit your application.
 You should prepare for these conversations the same way you would prepare for an interview, even if it sounds more casual.

 After you have a list of programs you’re going to apply to (usually ~6 - 12, but this varies), determine whether you need to take the GRE.
 Many programs no longer require it!
 Many students ask how important it is for programs that do requirement.
-And the answer is … I actually don’t really know / it varies.
+And the answer is … it varies and likely depends on the personal whims of the advisor(s) you are applying to.
 If you are super worried because you did poorly, then it’s probably a good idea to apply to some programs that do not require or accept GRE scores.

 The summer is also a good time to start drafting your personal statement.
 You can generally write one main statement that you can modify for each school you apply to.
 The personal statement should not be too personal.
 It’s not like the essay you wrote to apply to college.
 It should be a narrative about your research experiences and what you are interested in researching in the future.
+Why are you applying to work in a specific lab?
+What questions are you excited about?
 Again, NYU graduate students have compiled a number of sample essays here.

 5. Late fall / early winter in the year you are applying to Ph.D. programs: Submit those apps!